-Use of Student Work (I will not post student work for other students to view).
+Use of Student Work (I do not use student work.)

-Please don't ask me for assignments samples from previous semesters.
-A student owns the copyright for all work (example: software, photographs, reports, presentations, and email postings) he or she creates within a class and the University is not entitled to use any student work without the student's permission unless all of the following criteria are met:
+A student owns the copyright for all work (e.g., software, photographs, reports, presentations, and email postings) he or she creates within a class and the University is not entitled to use any student work without the student's permission unless all of the following criteria are met:

 - The work is used only once.

 - The work is not used in its entirety.

 - Use of the work does not affect any potential profits from the work.

-- The student is not identified.

-- The work is identified as student work.
+- The student is not identified. - The work is identified as student work.